-Scottish Building Society can help if you are looking to Remortgage your property.
+Scottish Building Society can help if you are looking to remortgage your property.
 You may be looking for a more competitive interest rate or you may wish to raise some additional capital for such things as, home improvements or consolidation of existing personal debt.
 Remortgaging your home will be easy with Scottish Building Society, with various benefits available.

-Key features of Remortgaging:
+Key features of our Remortgage:

 Mortgages are available for owner occupied residential properties.
 All remortgages are subject to a suitable property valuation.